top of page

 Almost every time I meet someone and introduce myself, there comes the question… so, what do you do?

-Although this profession (or variants of it) has been around for more than half a century, it feels like there is still a lot of flexibility in what we call ourselves.
+Although this profession (or variants of it) has been around for more than half a century, there's still a lot of flexibility in what we call ourselves.
 Fortunately, there's no real authority to confine us to one or the other and, like our entire work, the title we choose to call ourselves is entirely subjective and personal.
-It seems quite appropriate for such a group of creative individuals.
+This seems quite appropriate for such a group of creative individuals!

 When I stepped into the industry, I will admit that probably my biggest headache was what to call myself - none of the existing titles seemed to cover what I want my work to be!
 I see fellow 'Visual Practitioners' struggling with the same thing and I see Linkedin titles changing regularly, just as I update mine when I feel I've found more suitable terminology!